eternagame/EternaBench/README.md

 If you have an algorithm for which you wish to demonstrate its superior performance on these datasets, we ask you might consider checking in a PR to Arnie to wrap it.
 This will not only make your benchmarking easier, it will also make your algorithm immediately available for other RNA thermodynamics aficionados to use with these data and the Arnie ecosystem!

-### I want to use pre-calculated correlation coefficient or z-score data from the paper, or regenerate figures in the preprint
+### I want to play with the data behind the figures in the paper, or use pre-calculated correlation coefficient or z-score data

 Notebooks in `analysis` regenerate all the figures in the manuscript.
-Each figure cell indicates a path to a csv that contains the correlation mean, standard deviation and z-score statistics for each dataset and each package.
+Each figure cell indicates a path to a csv that contains the raw correlation and z-score data.
+Datasets for representative experiments and packages are also included.

 ### I want to regenerate thermodynamic calculations and z-score calculations for a representative chemical mapping and/or riboswitch dataset on a single core